radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 Record _allows_ us to do this sort of super-easy querying; intertwining Active Record's tentacles with our business logic.

-Active Record’s simplicity makes it incredibly easy to get going, but in the long-haul of a Rails project Active Record makes a model’s code hard to work with.
-It’s not so straightforward to just work with an instance of a model and not have the database be involved.
-Methods can intentionally or unintentionally make database calls.
-Active Record makes it far too easy to call out to the database, as we can see with the contributors method example at the start of this guide.

-It should be possible to work with the business logic of your application without these calls being made; and without the database at all.
+It should be possible to work with the business logic of your application without these database calls being made; and without the database at all.
 Being able to reach into the database from your business logic _should_ be hard work.
 Your business logic should have everything it needs to work by that stage.
 The model should only contain this business logic — not knowing also about that data’s validations, callbacks or persistence too.
 If a model knows about those things, it has too many responsibilities.